-Abstract: This document is the Security Target (ST) for Information Security Corporation's CertAgent, Version 7.0 patch level 9.
-It provides the basis for the evaluation of CertAgent, a certificate authority, as the Target of Evaluation (TOE).
+Abstract: This document is the Security Target (ST) for Information Security Corporation's CertAgent/Dhuma, Version 8.0 patch level 0.2.
+It provides the basis for the evaluation of CertAgent/Dhuma, a certificate authority and Online Certificate Status Protocol (OCSP) responder, as the Target of Evaluation (TOE).
 This ST defines assumptions about the environment, threats that the product intends to counter, security objectives, security requirements and the Information Technology (IT) security functions provided by the TOE which meet the requirements.